Breece Hall: Personal life

 Hall has multiple family ties to professional football.
-His step-father, Jeff Smith, played for the Chiefs and Buccaneers over a four year NFL career.
-His cousin, Kenton Keith, had a brief stint in 2004 with the Jets who would go on to become Hall's team, as well as a season with the Colts in 2007.
+His father, Bernard Hall, played college football for the Oklahoma Sooners and in the Arena Football League.
+His step-father, Jeff Smith, played for the Chiefs and Buccaneers over a four-year NFL career.
+His cousin, Kenton Keith, had a brief stint in 2004 with the Jets, which would later become Hall's team, as well as a season with the Colts in 2007.
 He also spent six seasons in the CFL.
-Hall’s most notable family member however, is his third cousin, three-time Superbowl champion, Roger Craig, who played running back most notably for the San Francisco 49ers in the 1980s.
+Hall's third cousin, running back and three-time Super Bowl champion Roger Craig, played for the San Francisco 49ers in the 1980s.